 Each year, Skytrax (the world's largest airline review site) conducts its independent Passenger Choice Awards.
-Over 10 million questionnaires are completed by passengers to find out the best airports and airlines in the world.
-To help you plan for a good travel experience in India, here are the award winners for 2017, for both airlines and airports.
+Over 10 million questionnaires are completed by passengers to select the best airports and airlines in the world.
+To help you plan for a good travel experience in India, here are the award winners for 2020, for both airlines and airports.

 With financial issues causing the demise of Jet Airways in early 2019, Vistara has taken over the position of being the best full-service airline in India.
 Vistara is actually the only private full-service airline remaining in India (Air India is government-owned) but it's still deserving of the accolade.
 The airline, a joint venture between Singapore Airlines and Tata Sons, started operating in 2015.
 It has expanded to nearly 35 destinations, including five international destinations -- Kathmandu, Singapore, Dubai, Colombo and Bangkok.
 Vistara is based in Delhi, and has a fleet of Boeing 737-800NG and Airbus A320 aircraft.
 Although Vistara's share of the domestic Indian market is just 6%, the airline rates high on customer satisfaction.
 It provides a robust loyalty program, flies from newer international terminals within India, has a flagship lounge at Delhi airport, and is the first airline to offer in-flight Internet access in India.
 Passengers have the choice of three class configurations -- economy, premium economy, and business.
 Of importance, the seats are super comfortable.
 Onboard meals are also top quality, with catering services provided by TajSATS (the caterer for highly-rated Singapore Airlines and Qatar Airways).